List of general elections in Ghana: 2000 election

 History was made after the 2000 Ghanaian general election as the country experienced the first change of government through the ballot box.
 John Kufuor won the first ballot with 48.17 per cent of the vote.
 In the run-off elections between the first two candidates, Kufuor beat John Atta Mills with 56.9 per cent of the votes.
 In the parliamentary ballot, the NPP won 99 seats.

 2004 election

 In the 2004 Ghanaian general election, Kufuor won a second term as president with 52.45 per cent of the votes.
 In the parliamentary contest, the NPP won 128 seats.

 2008 election

 There was a second successful change of government by the ballot box after the 2008 Ghanaian general election.
 John Atta Mills won after a second round of voting, winning 50.23 per cent of the votes.
 His party, the NDC, won 116 of the 230 seats.
-Unfortunately, Mills died during on 24 July 2012, less than five months before the 2012 Ghanaian general election.
+Unfortunately, Mills died on 24 July 2012, less than five months before the 2012 Ghanaian general election.
 John Mahama, the Vice-President of Ghana was sworn in as president on the same day.